denis2glez/postgis/README.md

 ## About

-A collection of demos, tests, and benchmarks for exploring Rust's support of geospatial data processing.
+A collection of demos, tests, and benchmarks for exploring Rust’s support of geospatial data processing, combined with Computer Vision and Machine Learning.

 ## Prerequisites